A computational methodology for two-dimensional fluid flows: Introduction

-A weighted residual collocation method for discretization in a more general domain can be developed.
-A brief literature review indicates that the development of collocation methods for PDEs, which is based on the interpolating scaling function, remains open.
-For example, the charge distribution was approximated with the scaling function, and the Poisson equation was solved for the electrostatic potential by evaluating an integral of the Green's function~\cite{Genovese2007}. \citet{Oleg2005} applied a differential quadrature on a multi-level grid for solving two- and three-dimensional Poisson equations in rectangles and rectangular prisms, using a wavelet basis, which is generated from the scaling function. \citet{Mehra2008} extended this multi-level differential quadrature AWCM for solving PDEs on a sphere, where the scaling function is extended to build spherical wavelets.
+A weighted residual collocation method for the discretization of PDEs may be developed using an appropriate scaling function~\cite{Bruce,Mallat2009}.
+However, existing literature indicates that such a development remains open, although the scaling function was used by many authors.
+For example, \citet{Genovese2007} approximated the charge distribution (see, eq~(\ref{eq:bvp})) using the scaling function, and solved the Poisson equation for the electrostatic potential by evaluating an integral of the Green's function. \citet{Oleg2005} applied a differential quadrature on a multi-level grid for solving two- and three-dimensional Poisson equations on rectangles and rectangular prisms, using a wavelet basis, which is generated from the scaling function. \citet{Mehra2008} extended this multi-level differential quadrature AWCM for solving PDEs on a sphere, where the scaling function is extended to build spherical wavelets.
+Clearly, the DD subdivision was not fully explored to approximate partial derivatives in a more general domain.

-In this article, we aim to study the development of a weighted residual collocation method for approximating derivatives of functions on a domain that is a finite collection of rectangles or rectangular prisms.
-Such a domain has boundaries parallel to coordinate axis, and may contain holes.
-First, we focus on accurate approximation of the Laplacian
+The present weighted residual collocation method has been implemented in a domain that is a finite collection of rectangles or rectangular prisms.
+Such a domain needs boundaries parallel to coordinate axes, and may contain holes.
+First, we study how to approximate the Laplacian

-using a weighted residual collocation method based on the interpolating scaling function, where the potential $P(\bm x)$, $\bm x\in\Omega$, is approximated by a smooth surface.
-Second, we study the solution of~(\ref{eq:bvp}) and some of its applications in Computational Fluid Dynamics, where $\rho(\bm x)$ is given, and $P(\bm x)$ is desired.
-Third, we extend the methodology to approximate nonlinear PDEs and the Navier-Stokes equation.
+on a finite collection of $\mathcal N$ nodes using the interpolating scaling function, such that the potential $P(\bm x)$, $\bm x\in\Omega$, is represented by a smooth surface.
+For $\mathcal N\rightarrow\infty$, a sequence of such surfaces converges to the actual surface of the potential $P(x,y)$.
+Second, we study the solution of~(\ref{eq:bvp}) (along with appropriate boundary conditions) and some of its applications, where $\rho(\bm x)$ is given, and $P(\bm x)$ is desired.
+Third, we extend the methodology to discretize `Poisson like' nonlinear vector equations (where $\rho(P)$), {\em i.e.} the time discretized Navier-Stokes equation, and to simulate shear driven and natural convection circulations.

 In section~\ref{sec:cmi}, the weighted residual collocation method and the interpolating scaling function is studied briefly.
-Section~\ref{sec:pde} extends the developed methodology to solve PDEs.
+However, without presenting the abstract theoretical material (see, \cite{Mallat2009}), we have outlined the methodology for readers who may be interested in similar applications.
+Section~\ref{sec:pde} extends the developed methodology to solve PDEs, where we verify that the methodology resolves the energy conversion cycle between potential and kinetic energies.
 The present research has been summarized in section~\ref{sec:conc}.